Google Pagespeed Insights for Publishers - Tips to Improve Website Page Speed

 Google has recently begun measuring page speed and experience on a pass/fail basis, as a factor in search ranking.
-Page experience is increasingly a benchmark for online publishers, who already feel the impact of ad block users sensitive to page load times and bandwidth.
+Page experience is important for online publishers.
+Ad block users care about page load times and bandwidth.

 Google PageSpeed Insights and Core Web Vitals Score

-Originally PageSpeed Insights was mostly focused on loading speed factors, but recently Google shifted to focus on the overall site experience.
+PageSpeed Insights initially prioritized loading speed elements like time to first byte, content paintful, and layout shift.
+However, recently Google shifted to focus on the overall site experience.
 Google states: "Optimizing for quality of user experience is key to the long-term success of any site on the web."

-PageSpeed Insights were initially driven off of lab tests of the website, but recently Google shifted focus to more of the overall website experience, and included field data of website performance.
-They crafted Google Core Web Vitals (CWV), which focuses on three metrics of user experience: page stability, content loading speed, and page engagement speed.
+PageSpeed Insights used to rely on lab tests of the website.
+However, Google now places greater emphasis on the overall website experience.
+This includes incorporating real-world data on website performance.
+Google created Core Web Vitals (CWV) to measure user experience.
+It looks at page stability, content loading speed, and page engagement speed.

 What are Google's Core Web Vitals metrics?

-Google's guidance to publishers doing their own page speed audit: "consider a page passing if it meets the recommended targets at the 75th percentile for all of the above three metrics."
+Google recommends that publishers consider a page passing if it meets the recommended targets.
+These targets are based on the 75th percentile for three specific metrics.

 Page loading speed and core web vitals metrics have been integrated into Chrome's developer tool, available from within the Chrome browser.
-Chrome developer mode will even take a snapshot of the page throughout the loading process, to help pinpoint precisely where issues occur.
+Chrome developer mode takes a snapshot of the page while loading to find out where issues happen.

 How Can Publishers Improve Page Loading Speed and Core Web Vitals?